-Acceptable methods of reducing slash hazards are defined in FPD policy Debris Disposal Requirement for Logging Operations (see Appendix2).
+Acceptable methods of reducing slash hazards are defined in Directive 2007-02 Debris Management Standards for Timber Harvest Operations (see Appendix 2).

-- 7.3.1 Slash accumulations resulting from timber harvesting, road, and campsite construction shall be disposed of within 24 months in a manner acceptable to Alberta. - 7.3.2 Slash fuel accumulation is not permitted within 5 metres of the perimeter of the harvest area.
+- 7.3.1 Slash accumulations resulting from timber harvesting, road, and campsite construction shall be disposed of within 24 months in a manner acceptable to Alberta. - 7.3.2 Slash fuel accumulation is not permitted within 5 metres of the perimeter of the block.
 The bordering undisturbed forest floor shall be used as a benchmark to determine what constitutes a significant accumulation.
-Unacceptable accumulations include piles of trees or non-merchantable timber, and tops or branches deposited during logging that could create fuel ladders for fire bordering the stand (refer to 9.3 for further requirements). - 7.3.3 Burning operations shall: - a) not be conducted during the fire season, unless otherwise approved in the Fire Control Plan in the AOP; - b) require a post burning survey to ensure all holdover fires are extinguished. - 7.3.4 The FHP shall comply with direction provided in Community Firesmart Plans. - 7.3.5 The fire control plan of the AOP shall contain the following: - a) duty roster; - b) list of company woodlands personnel and their fire control training; - c) key company contacts; - d) heavy equipment resource list; - e) small hand tool resource list and their location: - f) company communication system and numbers and call-signs; - g) fire prevention policies; - h) fire prevention strategies; - i) fire prevention priorities (high values at risk); - j) fire operations schedule (i.e. harvesting and silviculture activities within the fire season); - k) identification of barriers to fire spread. - 7.3.6 For ecological benefits within the constraints of the Debris Disposal Policy and safety requirements, debris should be retained as follows: - a.
-Large logs presently on the ground or unmerchantable trees knocked down during harvest, should be left in place. - b.
-Spreading of debris is encouraged. - c.
-Where debris is piled, piles chosen for retention, as a priority should contain larger logs as opposed to fines and branches.
+Unacceptable accumulations include piles of trees or non-merchantable timber, and tops or branches deposited during logging that could create fuel ladders for fire bordering the stand. - 7.3.3 Piling and burning operations shall: - a.
+Not be conducted during the fire season, unless otherwise approved in the Fire Control Plan in the AOP. - b.
+80% of the pile is burned; unburned portion of the pile may be left for wildlife/ecological purposes as small accumulations of coarse woody debris. - c.
+Require a post burning survey to ensure all holdover fires are extinguished.

+- 7.3.4 The FHP shall comply with direction provided in Community Firesmart Plans. - 7.3.5 The fire control plan of the AOP shall contain the following: - a) Duty Roster; - b) List of company woodlands personnel and their fire control training; - c) Key company contacts; - d) Heavy equipment resource list; - e) Small hand tool resource list and their location; - f) Company communication system and numbers and call-signs; - g) Fire prevention policies; - h) Fire prevention strategies; - i) Fire prevention priorities (high values at risk); - j) Fire operations schedule (i.e., harvesting and silviculture activities within the fire season); and - k) Identification of barriers to fire spread.